-GSA has determined that it would be in the Government's best interest to initiate an open season On-Ramping to create a Sub Pool within established OASIS SB Pools.
-This has been initiated in response to client needs, competition levels, or other factors.
-The newly formed OASIS SB 8(a) Sub Pool will become a new MA-IDIQ contract in the family of OASIS SB contracts.
+GSA will determine whether it would be in the Government's best interest to initiate an open season to create a Sub Pool within established OASIS Pools.
+This may be done in response to client needs, competition levels, or other factors.
+For example, Pool 5b consists of 5 different NAICS codes.
+Over time, the OASIS Program Office notices that competition levels for all NAICS are healthy except for NAICS Code 541720.
+In response to this and based on anticipated demand, a Sub Pool for NAICS Code 541720 could be created through this on-ramping procedure.